moarorleslie/LearnOpenGL/README.md

 # LearnOpenGL
 Trying out the LearnOpenGL tutorials

-Relative pathing not setup so if not Leslie is trying this out, it won't work ;)
+Relative pathing not setup, and libraries are not pushed yet so if not Leslie is trying this out, it won't work ;)